 Hydrogenated or Partially Hydrogenated Vegetable Oils

-A note on sugars: Sugar is not a fat but is converted to fat in the body, and is the main explanation for overweight, low energy, poor gut health, including the proliferation of yeast and fungi, and it interferes with immune function.
+A note on sugars: Sugar is not fat but is converted to fat in the body, and is the main explanation for overweight, low energy, poor gut health, including the proliferation of yeast and fungi, and it interferes with immune function.
 Sugar should be avoided in the diet of anyone attempting to maximise their health and overcome any non-optimum condition, including Rosacea.

 Include the following list of healthy fats in your diet, while avoiding the above list of unhealthy ones: